ckadirt/Algonauts2025_Vault/03 Experiments/Window time variation/Developer kit features.md

 This other experiment is using `wolf` for training and `life` for validation.
 ![[Pasted image 20250301094541.png]]

 Why did I perform the experiment using such small amount of data, it was just to compare with the result of the paligemma2 3b features, and since I just have those features for the `wolf` and the `life` stimuli I decided to also see the performance on developer kit features.
-See
+See [[03 Experiments/Features/Paligemma2 3b mix 224/Summary|Summary]]